mritunjaysharma394/vowpal-wiki/murmur2-vs-murmur3.md

-I integrated murmur3 as a compile time (Add -DMURMUR3 to FLAGS macro in Makefile) option to vw.
+I integrated Austin Appleby's murmur3 (the 32-bit version only) as a compile time (add -DMURMUR3 to FLAGS macro in Makefile) option to vw.

 ## Results: